francielleabreu/facebook-mvc/README.md

 </head>
 <body>
     <h1>The Facebook Challenge</h1>
     <p>This is a web project developed as part of the Matrix Master Bootcamp in Rotterdam, the Netherlands.
 The goal of this challenge is to create a posts page where you can publish posts.
-Furthermore, it is possible to edit and delete the post.</p>
+In addition, it is possible to edit and delete the post.</p>
     <h2>Installation and Setup</h2>
     <ol>
         <li>Clone this repository.</li>